Geometrical Interpretation of Electromagnetism in a 5-Dimensional Manifold: Projection of 5D geodesic

 The term \(\tilde{L}^a\) is the Lorentz force term.
 Equation (\ref{equation geodesic projection final}) shows the effect of deformation clearly.
 It can be easily checked that the 4-acceleration (and hence the Lorentz force) vanishes when there is no deformation because the electromagnetic 4-potential becomes zero in that case.

 The equation also shows that, in addition to the Lorentz force term, there are corrections for the 4-acceleration in the present model.
-For Kaluza-Klein theory, there is no such additional correction terms because the proper time is defined on \(g_{ab}\) instead of \(\tilde{g}_{ab}\) \cite{kerner2000geodesic}.
-These correction terms are experimentally verifiable and can be used to distinguish the present model from Kaluza-Klein theory.
-We will calculate the explicit components of that terms in Section \ref{section experimental implications}.
+For Kaluza–Klein theory, there are no such additional correction terms because the proper time is defined on \(g_{ab}\) instead of \(\tilde{g}_{ab}\) \cite{kerner2000geodesic}.
+These correction terms are experimentally verifiable and can be used to distinguish the present model from Kaluza–Klein theory.
+We will calculate the explicit components of those terms in section \ref{section experimental implications}.